-1. Place all sensors in their secured (non alarm) state.

-- 2. Access the System Test screen through the Programming Screen, and then press OK. - 3.
-Enter the dealer or installer code and press OK. - 4.
-Press Sensor Test. - All learned in sensors will be displayed on this screen.
+- 1. Place all sensors in their secured (non alarm) state. - 2.
+Access the System Test screen through the Programming Screen, and then press OK. - 3.
+Enter the dealer or security provider code and press "OK". - 4.
+Press "Sensor Test". - 5.
+All learned in sensors will be displayed on this screen.
 Press the arrows to scroll through the pages.

-Test your sensors by tripping them one at a time.
-The panel will display the number of transmissions received from sensors you trip.
-See Table 7 below for specific instructions on how to trip each sensor type.
+6. Test sensors by tripping them one at a time.
+The panel will display the number of transmissions received from sensors being tripped.
+See Table 6 below for specific instructions on how to trip each sensor type.
 The panel sounds beeps, and the display identifies the tripped sensor and the number of RF packets received.
 Each beep represents one RF packet.
-Count the number of beeps and refer to Table 7 below for minimum requirements.
+Count the number of beeps and refer to Table 6 below for minimum requirements.
 The panel displays Sn #, Name, and Rounds Detected (Packets).
-Scroll through to make sure all sensor have been tested.
+Scroll through to make sure all sensors have been tested.